montchr/dotfiles/README.md

 #### ./script/bootstrap

-`./script/bootstrap` will symlink the appropriate files in `.dotfiles` to your home directory.
+`./script/bootstrap` will symlink the appropriate files in `~/.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.
 It will also install your Homebrew dependencies and oh-my-zsh for the first time.

 1. If `git/gitconfig.symlink` doesn't exist, create it with your provided GitHub author name and email.